 The Englischer Garten is regarded as one of the most beautiful parks in the world – and for good reason.
 No matter whether you’d like to explore the quieter northern section or the more popular southern part, the grounds are best explored on foot.
 When the temperature drops and the snow begins to fall, it’s particularly worth a trip to the Monopteros, the Chinesischer Turm (Chinese Tower) and Kleinhesseloher See (lake) – you can even ice skate there when the lake freezes over.
 If you take your time, you can easily spend one or two hours outdoors.
 To warm up afterwards, get Bavarian delicacies from the Osterwaldgarten (restaurant).

 The Westpark is the perfect place for quiet winter walks.
 Unlike the English Garden, there’s not much hustle and bustle here, but you can go sledging or ice skating on the frozen lake.
 You’ll find plenty photo opportunities in the snowy surroundings, especially at the Thai-Sala, the first ever free-standing Buddha sanctuary in Europe.
-There are lots of places to sit outside in the winter, such as Café Gans am Wasser with its nice outdoor seating arrangement and cosy tent.
+At Café Gans am Wasser you can also enjoy chips, cake and coffee in winter.
 Alternatively, you can head over to the trendy Westend district, where numerous cafés, restaurants and bars await.